9 Hypothesis Testing

 and deep-house

-by looking at twelve randomly selected rows and our columns of interest.
-Note here that we also group our selection so that three songs of each of the four possible groupings of track_genre
+by looking at 12 randomly selected rows and our columns of interest in Table 9.2.
+Note that we also group our selection so that each of the four possible groupings of track_genre

 and popular_or_not